The Ultimate Guide to Chicken Houses

 Manoeuvrability

-If you are planning to move a large coop regularly, look for a model with wheels or skids.
-Test it out first though to make sure the wheels are adequate for the structure and it can be moved around easily.
+If you plan to move a large coop regularly, look for a model with wheels or skids.
+Please test it out first, though, to make sure the wheels are adequate for the structure and can be moved around easily.

 This Eglu Go Up has wheels that can be lowered to move it onto fresh ground.